-- \\DEVELOPMENT means the carrying out of any building, engineering, mining or other operations in, on, over, or under land, or the making of any material change in the use, or the intensity of use of any land, buildings, or premises and includes: - (a) the making of an access onto a highway, road or way, - (b) the erection of an advertisement or sign, - (c) the construction of a building, - (d) the parking of a trailer, or vehicle of any description used for the sale of refreshments or merchandise, or as an office, or for living accommodation, for any period of time. and excludes: - (a) the carrying out of works for the maintenance, improvement or other alteration or any building, being works which affect only the interior of the building or which do not
+DEVELOPMENT means the carrying out of any building, engineering, mining or other operations in, on, over, or under land, or the making of any material change in the use, or the intensity of use of any land, buildings, or premises and includes:

+- (a) the making of an access onto a highway, road, or way, - (b) the erection of an advertisement or sign, - (c) the construction of a building, - (d) the parking of a trailer, or vehicle of any description used for the sale of refreshments or merchandise, or as an office, or for living accommodation, for any period of time.

+and excludes:

+(a) the carrying out of works for the maintenance, improvement or other alteration or any building, being works which affect only the interior of the building or which do not materially affect the external appearance or use of the building, road reservation.

-- materially affect the external appearance or use of the building, - (b) the carrying out by a highway authority of any works required for the maintenance or improvement of a road, being works carried out on land within the boundaries of the road reservation, - (c) the carrying out by any local authority or statutory undertakers of any works for the purpose of inspecting, repairing or renewing any sewers, mains, pipes, cables or other apparatus, including the breaking open of any street or other land for that purpose, and - (d) the use of any building or land within the courtyard of a dwelling house for any purpose incidental to the enjoyment of the dwelling house as such. - \\DEVELOPMENT REGULATIONS means these regulations and regulations and by-laws respecting development that have been enacted by Council. - \DISCRETIONARY USE means a use that is listed within the discretionary use classes established in the use zone tables of Council's development regulations.
+(b) the carrying out by a highway authority of any works required for the maintenance or improvement of a road, being works carried out on land within the boundaries of the incidental to the enjoyment of the dwelling house as such.

+(c) the carrying out by any local authority or statutory undertakers of any works for the purpose of inspecting, repairing, or renewing any sewers, mains, pipes, cables, or other apparatus, including the breaking open of any street or other land for that purpose, and

+(d) the use of any building or land within the courtyard of a dwelling house for any purpose

+DEVELOPMENT REGULATIONS means these regulations and regulations and by-laws respecting development that have been enacted by Council.

+DISCRETIONARY USE means a use that is listed within the discretionary use classes established in the use zone tables of Council's development regulations.

-DISTANCE means the shortest separation, measured on a horizontal plane, between a lot line, street line, a watercourse, or other point specified in these Regulations and the nearest part of a building, structure, excavation, or other use of land.
+DISTANCE means the separation, measured on a horizontal plane, between a lot line, street line, a watercourse, or other point specified in these Regulations and the nearest part of a building, structure, excavation, or other use of land.